nimiq/developer-center/migration/migration-technical-details.md

 ### Online Transactions and Monitoring

 To ensure a smooth activation, pre-registered validators are encouraged to run the activation tool at least 3 days before November 19th.
 Once the tool is launched, it will send automatic online transactions every hour (costing 1 Luna each) starting 3 days before the first candidate block is mined to signal that the validator is online.
 These transactions continue until the validator sends the readiness transaction at block height 3'456'000.
-Validators who run the tool earlier will only start sending these automatic online transactions start 3 days before activation.
+Validators who run the tool earlier will only start sending these automatic online transactions 3 days before activation.

 The purpose of these online transactions is to allow Team Nimiq to monitor which validators are online and ready for the transition.
 Validators will receive 100 Luna from Team Nimiq to cover the cost of these online and readiness transactions.
 These transactions help ensure all validators are ready and provide the team with a way to contact those who haven’t shown they are prepared.